 The favored weapon of the medieval knight was his sword and it was no different for the Teutonic Knights, A knights sword had special meaning for him and was part of his knighthood.

 It was a weapon that no knight could do without, although medieval Teutonic Knights had other weapons, such as maces, war hammers and a of course a lance it was usually the sword that a medieval knight used the most in battle.

-If the Teutonic Knight lost both his sword and shield and there were no other weapons available such as Maces and war Hammers he would usually resort to using a medieval dagger such as Rondel dagger, which was good for penetrating gaps in the enemies armor.
+If a German Knight lost both his sword and shield and there were no other weapons available such as Maces and war Hammers he would usually resort to using a medieval dagger such as Rondel dagger, which was good for penetrating gaps in the enemies armor.

-The Teutonic Knights were well respected during medieval times and the Crusades.
+The German Knights were well respected during medieval times and the Crusades.

-As well as being fearsome warriors the Teutonic knights help care for sick, dying and injured Christians during the Crusades.
+As well as being fearsome warriors the these knights help care for sick, dying and injured Christians during the Crusades.